DimensionRed/FoulService/README.md

 ## **About the mod**

-Pale garden has its own spooky vibe, making the silense of the biome quite unnerving.
-But what if I tell you, that with the help of pale garden you can make a place, where serenity is bliss and not horror?
+Pale garden has its own spooky vibe, making the silencee of the biome quite unnerving.
+But what if I tell you, that there is another place somewhere in the world, that is just as serene but harmless?

 ---